Limkokwing-Code-Crew/connect-salone-civil-portal/README.md

 # Connect Salone - Sierra Leone Civic Portal

-This is a project built with [Chef](https://chef.convex.dev) using [Convex](https://convex.dev) as its backend.
+This is a project built with Convex using [Vite](https://vitejs.dev/) for the frontend.
- You can find docs about Chef with useful information like how to deploy to production [here](https://docs.convex.dev/chef).

 This project is connected to the Convex deployment named [`fortunate-sandpiper-477`](https://dashboard.convex.dev/d/fortunate-sandpiper-477).